-Wallace, Edgar A. [Bluegrass Chronicle (newspaper)](born: 1944 - died: 2020) The Bluegrass Chronicle was a weekly African American newspaper in Lexington, KY, published from April 1978 - May 1980.
+Wallace, Edgar A. [Bluegrass Chronicle (newspaper)](born: 1944 - died: 2020) The Bluegrass Chronicle was a weekly African American newspaper published in Lexington, KY from April 1978 - May 1980.
 The paper was owned by Edgar Wallace, an Urban County Councilman and former president of the Lexington NAACP.
-The newspaper was started because Wallace felt the Lexington Leader and the Lexington Herald were not adequately covering Lexington's Black community.
+Wallace started the newspaper because he felt the Lexington Leader and the Lexington Herald were not adequately covering Lexington's Black community.
 Circulation was about 2,000.

-Edgar Wallce left Lexington for Xenia, OH, where he was a community leader and religious leader.
-He was pastor of the First United Christian Church and he was a social work professor at Wilberforce University.
+Edgar Wallce left Lexington for Xenia, OH, where he was a community and religious leader.
+He was pastor of the First United Christian Church and he a social work professor at Wilberforce University.
 He served on the Xenia City Council, 2016-2020, and was Vice President of the Council.
 Source: S. Halasz, "Council member Edgar Wallace dies," Xenia Daily Gazette (online).